midnightntwrk/midnight-architecture/proposals/0012-forks.md

 Usage runtime interface to interact with a ledger facade, implemented with [hard-fork-combinator-like framework](#hard-fork-combinator-like-frameworks) is the desired mechanism in this option.

-Theretically - Substrate is flexible enough to not use FRAME in such context, which would allow for less friction between Midnight code and the framework, but this is largely unexplored idea.
+Theoretically - Substrate is flexible enough to not use FRAME in such context, which would allow for less friction between Midnight code and the framework, but this is largely unexplored idea.

 ##### Pros